ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 The jupyter spawner can be accessed via web browser at `https://jupyter.ilifu.ac.za`.
 This system allows the user to spawn a virtual machine on the Ilifu cloud running Jupyter Lab.
 Since the VM is launched for each user it allows for better management of resources, and provides a reliable environment for developing and running analyses, since users are not competing for resources on one or more shared nodes.

-After logging in to the jupyter node, one must select the type of node on which to run jupyter.
+After logging into the jupyter node, one must select the type of node on which to run jupyter.
 The user is presented with a drop-down list with various options, and should choose the smallest node that will provide sufficient resources for the task at hand:
 ![dropdown](http://docs.ilifu.ac.za/_media/profile_dropdown_options.png)

 Each node will be terminated after a preset interval of time, however the user's jupyter environment is saved in their home directory, so when a new jupyter server is spawned the workspace is recreated.
 Some data is also persisted in the notebook file.
 A user can terminate the server in order to free up resources on the cloud, or to choose a different node type.
 This is done by choosing the 'hub' option from the top menu bar of JupyterLab,